illinois/next-page-transitions/README.md

 `page-transition-exit-active` class as well to begin the transition.
-This is very similar to how the [react-transition-group](https://github.com/reactjs/react-transition-group) library does things things.
+This is very similar to how the [react-transition-group](https://github.com/reactjs/react-transition-group) library does things.
 After the previous page has been animated out, the new page is mounted and a similar pair of `.page-transition-enter` and `page-transition-enter-active` classes will be applied.
 This process repeats every time a new page is navigated to.